beaugunderson/codeowners/README.md

 ### Team metadata

 This library will attempt to parse out contact info for teams if listed in a simple space-separated-values format.
-Only contiguous lines beginning with a double-pound "##" will be parsed.
+Only lines beginning with a double-pound "##" will be parsed.

 The first line is a space-separated list of column names, and the following lines provide values for those columns, one line per team.